zziro/catalog-project-deployment/README.md

 	* sudo apt-get update
 	* sudo apt-get upgrade

-	* Check if there are still tools or packages to update, run the following command: sudo apt list --upgradable
+	* Check if there are still tools or packages to update, run the following command: <br />
+		sudo apt list --upgradable

-	* If there are, run the following command. sudo apt-get install --only-upgrade <packageName>
+	* If there are, run the following command: <br />
+		sudo apt-get install --only-upgrade <packageName> <br />
 	Example: sudo apt-get install --only-upgrade snapd

 * Creating new User